Frequently Asked Questions

 The Lewis Ridge Pumped Storage project meets all of these conditions, and is located entirely on private land that has long played a proud role in Eastern Kentucky’s energy industry.

-The Project is located on private lands primarily owned by Asher Land and Mineral.
+The project is located on private lands primarily owned by Asher Land and Mineral.

 The proposed site of the Lewis Ridge Pumped Storage Project is suitable for re-development.
 No additional clean-up of the site is required.